-In 2018, the Company began the process of reviewing and updating the Ethics Code with the aim of adapting it to the best practices in compliance management, as well as to the evolution of the demands of stakeholders and the changes produced in the structure of the Red Eléctrica Group.
+In 2018, the company began the process of reviewing and updating the Ethics Code with the aim of adapting it to the best practices in compliance management, as well as to the evolution of the demands of stakeholders and the changes produced in the structure of the Red Eléctrica Group.

-This project has been pursued out by a specific multidisciplinary working group formed by the areas of compliance, corporate governance, sustainability, human resources and procurement.
-During 2019, the Company made plans for participation in the project by the rest of the areas of the organisation, as well as by employees by means of an ad hoc evaluation survey, prior to the final approval of the new code.
+This project has been pursued by a specific multidisciplinary working group formed by the areas of compliance, corporate governance, sustainability, human resources and procurement, with the participation in the Project of the rest of the areas of the organisation, as well as the employees by means of an ad hoc evaluation survey, prior to the final approval of the new Code.

-The Red Eléctrica Group engaged the leading integrity firm, Transparency International, for the external review of the new Code.
-Approval of the new Code is expected to be completed during the first half of 2020.
+Additionally, the Red Eléctrica Group has counted on the participation of the reference entity in the field of integrity, Transparency International, for the external review of the new Code.